rocketlend/protocol/README.md

 - Set the allowance for transfers of debt into one of their lending pools from their other lending pools
 - Withdraw RPL that is not currently borrowed from one of their lending pools
 - Withdraw any interest paid to one of their lending pools, and optionally supply it back to the pool
 - Withdraw any remaining debt (borrowed RPL plus interest) from a node after the end time of the lending pool
-- Force a claim/withdrawal of ETH or RPL from any borrower that has defaulted on a loan from one of the lender's pools, up to the outstanding debt amount
+- Force a claim/withdrawal of ETH or RPL from the node of a borrower that has defaulted on a loan from one of the lender's pools, up to the outstanding debt amount

-### Defaults

-TODO: how defaulting is assessed and repaid
-TODO: how RPL slashing might affect a default

 ## Contract API